 As Lee Iacocca once famously said when he was chairman of the Chrysler Corporation: “I have found that truth is the best thing I can use.
 Fully open, tell people what you are trying to do and what you are willing to give up to do it.
 I hire people brighter than me and then I get out of their way.”

-According to Harvard University, some of the tell-tale signs of a micromanager are:
+Some of the characteristics of a micromanager are:

 - Being never quite satisfied with results

-- Feeling frustrated because you would’ve gone about the task differently
+- Feeling frustrated because you would have done the task differently

 - You laser in on the details and take great pride and /or pain in making corrections